dialog-semiconductor/BLE_SDK6_examples/LPCCSE-33-external-processor-stm32/Readme.md

 ﻿
-# Booting the DA14531 with Codeless through an STM32
+# Booting the DA14531 with Codeless through a STM32

 ---

 ## Example description

-The expected result of the example can be verified by:
+The DA14531 has an integrated ARM Cortex M0+ and can be used for programming and controlling the SoC.
+Due to the small form factor the ARM Cortex has its limitations.
+A solution for the limitations of the integrated microprocessor can be to use an external microprocessor.
+To control the DA14531 with this microprocessor some code is still needed on the DA14531.
+Fortunately the DA14531 can execute code from RAM that can be loaded in during its bootsequence.
+This way a microcontroller can load a program onto the DA14531.

+The goal of this example is to show how to load a program into the RAM of the DA14531 via a STM32 microcontroller.
+This example shows the flow of the code and how it can be configured.
+The program that is booted on the DA14531 in this example is called Codeless.
+The interface that is used for booting Codeless is 1 wire UART.
+Codeless is a solution by Dialog to interface with the DA14531 with AT commands.
+More info on Codeless and its use can be found on [here](https://www.dialog-semiconductor.com/products/smartbond-codeless-commands).
+In this example it will only be used to verify that the program has loaded correctly.

 ## HW and SW configuration

 ### Required hardware

 - DA14531 daughter board + DA145xxDEVKT-P PRO-Motherboard.
+- A pc workstation
-- Clicker 2 for STM32 Developmentboard by MikroE
+- Clicker 2 for STM32 Developmentboard by MikroE [(Link to Clicker 2 for STM32)](https://www.mikroe.com/clicker-2-stm32f4)
 - J-Link SEGGER

 The user manual for the development kits can be found:

-- [here](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard.
+- [Here](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard.

 ### General Hardware configuration using the DA145xxDEVKT-P PRO-Motherboard and Clicker 2 for STM32

-- Connect the DA145xxDEVKT-P PRO-Motherboard to the working station through USB1 connector (only needed for power).
+- Connect the DA145xxDEVKT-P PRO-Motherboard to the work station through USB1 connector (only needed for power).
+- Connect the headers on the PRO-Motherboard as on the image below
-- Connect the J-Link Segger to the Clicker 2 for STM32 using the ARM-debug wiring
+- Connect the J-Link Segger to the Clicker 2 for STM32 J-TAG header using the ARM-debug wiring
 - Connect the Clicker 2 for STM32 to the PRO-Motherboard:

-  * Clicker 2 pins PD8 and PD9 together with a 1k resistor
+  * Clicker 2 pins PD8 and PD9 together with a 1k resistor (to create a 1 wire UART interface)
   * Clicker 2 pin PD9 to pin P25 on the PRO-Motherboard
   * Clicker 2 pin PA3 to pin P20 on the PRO-Motherboard
   * Add a 10k pullup resistor to pin P23 on the PRO-Motherboard